 Wayne’s quite good, filling the screen with his authority, that artful blend of relaxed swagger his fans ate up and his detractors never accepted.
 Stage-trained method actress Geraldine Page managed to mesh her style with Wayne’s (and got along fine with him despite being political opposites).
 In her first movie role, Page drew an Oscar nomination for Best Supporting Actress (Donna Reed won for From Here To Eternity, her Honolulu hooker out sexing Hondo’s ‘handsome’ housewife—if there’s a lesson here, I’m the wrong guy to answer it).

 With Lee Aaker (getting a time-honored swimming lesson: my Dad got the same treatment from his tough-as-a-stump Pa, not all that far removed from the frontier), Ward Bond (lusty), Leo Gordon (dog mean), James Arness (too big for britches), Paul Fix (authority) and Tom Irish (green West Point lieutenant—not too hard to figure how he’ll end up).
 Great Warner Brothers sound effects add their punch.
 Hugo Friedhofer and Emil Newman share credit for the score.
 When a schedule conflict had director Farrow leave the shoot, John Ford came in and handled the rousing wagon train battle at the climax (he didn’t take any screen credit).
-Costing $1,320,000 (Wayne co-produced) it pulled down the 16th spot of the years moneymakers, with worldwide rentals over $5,900,000.
+Costing $1,320,000 (Wayne co-produced) it pulled down the 12th spot of the years moneymakers, with a gross of $11,500,000.
 If you like John Wayne, you’ll enjoy the movie.
 If you don’t, keep walkin’, pilgrim.